2020–2023 global chip shortage: Desktop computers and graphics cards

 The availability of virtually all components required to build a desktop computer has been greatly impacted by the global chip shortage.
 The two main manufacturers of CPU chips, AMD and Intel, have struggled to keep up with the rising demand of their products as a result of the global pandemic.
 Furthermore, the global chip shortage has made it difficult to acquire graphics cards, with the availability of new and used graphics processing unit (GPU) cards being further worsened by an increase in cryptocurrency mining in 2021.
 Furthermore, AMD and Nvidia, the leading manufacturers of GPU cards, both released new models of their flagship cards during the pandemic; these newer models were in extremely high demand, and rarely found in stock.
 Furthermore, scalpers often utilize Internet bots to automatically buy out a retailer's stock in a matter of seconds.
 These cards are then resold with the price marked up to 300% above the manufacturer's suggested retail price (MSRP).

 However, pricing for GPUs has begun to go back to MSRP due to Ether (one of the most used cryptocurrencies, second to Bitcoin by market capitalization) undergoing a consensus mechanism change dubbed "The Merge", which changed it from proof-of-work (PoW) to the more efficient proof-of-stake (PoS) around 15 September 2022.
-This, combined with the release of 40-series Nvidia GPUs, alongside decreasing cryptomining profitability as the coin prices plummeted, resulted in cryptominers offloading their used cards to the market.
+This, combined with the release of Nvidia's GeForce RTX 40 series GOUs, alongside decreasing cryptomining profitability as the coin prices plummeted, resulted in cryptominers offloading their used cards to the market.